 SPECIAL DEAL FOR EAST END KIDS MEMBERS

-As a EEK member, you can get a 10% discount on one-off workshops, feedback or mentoring fees for the next three months (ending May 2021)*.
+As an EEK member, you can get a 10% discount on one-off workshops, the 6 month programme, feedback or mentoring fees for the next three months (ending May 2021)*.

 Email to take advantage of this deal, quoting ‘East End Kids’.